ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

 A key-encapsulation algorithm can be used by two participants to establish a shared secret key over a public channel.
 The shared secret key can then be used with symmetric-key cryptographic algorithms.
-Key-encapsulation algorithms are often referred to as 'key encapsulation mechanisms' or KEMs.
+Key-encapsulation algorithms are often referred to as 'key-encapsulation mechanisms' or KEMs.

 In a key-encapsulation algorithm, one participant generates a key-pair: a private decapsulation key, and a public encapsulation key.
 The public encapsulation key is made available to a second participant that needs to establish secure communication with the first participant.